dmmatson/salt-elk-celery/README.md

 1. Clone this repo
 2. Run ```vagrant up``` in a terminal from the directory containing this repo's Vagrantfile
 3. Wait...
-4. Possibly run highstate, see 'Known Issues' below
-5. View Kibana in a browser @ http://localhost:8080
+4. View Kibana in a browser @ http://localhost:8080

 Note: